meshcloud/collie-hub/kit/azure/meshplatform/README.md

 # Azure meshPlatform

-This kit to integrate Azure as a meshPlatform into meshStack instance.
-With this module, service principals used by meshStack are created with the required permissions.
+This kit module integrates Azure into meshStack as a platform using the official terraform-azure-meshplatform module.
+This module sets up service principals and permissions required for meshStack.
 The output of this module is a set of credentials that need to be configured in meshStack as described in [meshcloud public docs](https://docs.meshcloud.io/docs/meshstack.how-to.integrate-meshplatform.html).

 <!-- BEGIN_TF_DOCS -->
 ## Requirements